AkashGcelt/task-2/README.md

 ## Learnings:

-- Enhanced proficiency in HTML, CSS, and JavaScript.
+- Enhanced proficiency in HTML & CSS.
 - Improved understanding of responsive design principles.
 - Learned effective use of semantic HTML elements for better accessibility and SEO.